russelljjarvis/asu_opt/README.md

 Get the image corresponding to the build: neuronunit-scoop-deap

 navigate to the this trunk directory, and mount this directory as a local file system using:

+The following  line has only been tested in Ubuntu linux, and has not been tested with OSX

 ```docker run -v `pwd`:/home/mnt -it deap_build```
 Then navigate to `/home/mnt` and run the file `nsga2.py` with monkey patching enabled by executing: